pangrr/fileexplorer-interview/README.md

 Robin AI's product suite will include interfaces for viewing, labelling and editing contracts.

 We require the ability to interact with text on a per-sentence basis.
-Contract objects are stored in a backend service, which exposes an API. `src/api.ts` includes sample data to be used in this task - you may import and use the `data` object directly.
+Contract objects are stored in a backend service, which exposes an API. `src/api.ts` includes sample data to be used in this task.

 To complete this task, implement the following features: